sbt/sbt/src/sphinx/Detailed-Topics/Launcher.rst

 Jars are retrieved to the directory given by `boot.directory`.
 By default, this is an absolute path that is shared by all launched instances on the machine.
-If multiple versions access it simultaneously.
-, you might see messages like:
+If multiple versions access it simultaneously, you might see messages like:

 .. code-block:: console